 ABOUT THE AUTHORS

-Jason Hu is currently an associate data scientist at Arundo Analytics.
+Jason Hu worked as an associate data scientist at Arundo Analytics.
 At Arundo Jason mostly focus on using computer vision techniques and time-series analysis to solve industrial challenges.
 Some of the projects he has done include predicting emission levels of a biomass plant, failure prediction of heavy equipment, and digitization of industrial diagrams.
 Jason has a BS degree in Petroleum Engineering and MS degree in Energy Resources Engineering.